Liberty University names acting leader with Falwell on leave

 RICHMOND, Va.
-(AP) — The board of private evangelical Liberty University in Virginia said Monday that it had chosen an interim leader, days after Jerry Falwell Jr. began a leave of absence after one of his posts on social media created an uproar.
+(AP) — Liberty University in Virginia announced Monday that its board had chosen an interim president to lead the school days after Jerry Falwell Jr. began an indefinite leave of absence after one of his posts on social media created an uproar.

-Jerry Prevo, currently chairman of the school’s board of trustees, will assume the role of acting president immediately, Liberty said in a news release.
+Jerry Prevo, who has served as chairman of the school’s board of trustees since 2003 and recently retired as the senior pastor of a Baptist church in Alaska, will assume the role of acting president immediately, Liberty said in a news release.

-Prevo, who recently retired as the senior pastor of a Baptist church in Alaska, expects to work from the Lynchburg, Virginia, campus starting Aug.
-17, the news release said.
+Prevo expects to work from the Lynchburg campus starting Aug.
+17 and will step aside from his position on the board for the duration of the new role, according to the news release.
+The board’s executive committee appointed Prevo, Liberty said.

+Prevo, who spent 47 years as the pastor of Anchorage Baptist Temple before stepping down last year, was known for his opposition to LGBT rights and his influence in Alaska politics.
+He also partnered with Samaritan’s Purse, the Christian relief charity run by the Rev. Franklin Graham, a prominent conservative evangelical allied with Falwell and President Donald Trump.

 “Please pray for us as well as the Falwell family as we embark on our academic year and so we may continue to be united in our common purpose and our faith in Christ,” Prevo said in the news release.

-Prevo has stepped aside from his role as chairman while he takes on the new role, the news release said.

-A high-profile supporter and ally of President Donald Trump, Falwell has led the private evangelical university founded by his evangelist father, the late Rev. Jerry Falwell, for 13 years.
+Falwell, who is also a high-profile Trump supporter and ally, has led the private evangelical university founded by his evangelist father, the late Rev. Jerry Falwell, for 13 years.

-Officials from the university in Lynchburg, Virginia, announced in a one-sentence statement Friday that Falwell was taking a leave of absence.
+The university announced in a one-sentence statement Friday that Falwell was taking a leave of absence.
 The statement didn’t elaborate.
 But Falwell’s departure came after he posted a photo showing him posing with his pants unbuttoned, stomach exposed and his arm around a young woman who was not his wife.

 Falwell apologized for the photo, which he said was taken during a costume party while he was on vacation.